MGRayd/DnD-Terraveil/docs/campaigns/Session-1.md

 ### Journal
 - Traveled a week by caravan from outside of Terravale, arriving in Valethorn around 4 PM on an autumn day.
 - The party observed the bustling frontier city: markets, new buildings, adventurers, and settlers.
-- Entered the **Ash & Anvil Inn**, a large structure built in the remains of an old forge.
+- Entered the **Ashen Anvil Inn**, a large structure built in the remains of an old forge.
   - Noted the notice board filled with job postings.
   - The inn was full of mercenaries and adventuring groups, and the smell of stew filled the air.